AMReX-Fluids/incflo/Docs/sphinx_documentation/source/DualGrid.rst

 .. role:: fortran(code)
    :language: fortran

-.. _sec:dual_grid:
+.. _ss:dual_grid:

 Dual Grid Approach
 ------------------

-In AMReX-based applications that have both mesh data and particle data, the mesh work and particle work have very different requirements for load balancing.
+In MFiX-Exa the mesh work and particle work have very different requirements for load balancing.

 Rather than using a combined work estimate to create the same grids for mesh and particle data, we have the option to pursue a "dual grid" approach.